Quality management plans for drinking water providers

 As a registered service provider supplying drinking water in Queensland, you are required to have an approved DWQMP in place.

-DWQMPs are prepared by service providers and approved by the Department of Natural Resources, Mines and Energy.
+DWQMPs are prepared by service providers and approved by the Department of Regional Development, Manufacturing and Water.

 Use the following forms when applying for a DWQMP.